Wiredcraft/test-frontend/README.md

 Day3 Note
 If I delay implement test case to weekend, I will lose the benifit of write test case before implement component, so I add mocha, and try to write test case for the region bar component.
+> Sorry facing with problem, still delay to weekend.

 The table component, I should implement the table without the help from material-ui's table component.